wnyc/django-crowdsourcing/docs/index.rst

 Welcome to django-crowdsourcing's documentation!
 ================================================

-django-crowdsourcing, hereafter just crowdsourcing, is a tool for making surveys and displaying the results.
-Your questions can be drop down lists, image uploads, video links, addresses, and more.
-You can display pie charts, maps, slideshows, graphs, an archive of the results, and more.

-Crowdsourcing uses the Django admin.
-You set up surveys which consist of a list of questions.
-Users create submissions which consist of answers to those questions.
-You may set up survey reports which describe how you want to display those submissions.

-Crowdsourcing has some tools that help you embed survey entry forms and survey reports anywhere on your website.

-Crowdsourcing is open source and under active development, so expect great new features soon.
+Django-crowdsourcing is a highly configurable survey and report tool for journalists, with a feature set that supports a wide range of useful crowdsourcing projects.
+It is developed and used at New York Public Radio with support from the Knight Foundation, and released under an MIT license.

+The fundamental content unit this app provides is the survey, which consists of a list of questions, some presentational metadata -- title and so on -- and configuration that determines some aspects of how the survey behaves.
+The questions may solicit a variety of different types of input: text, numbers, choices from drop-down or radio lists, image uploads, video links, addresses, and more.
+Survey forms exist in both full page and embeddable versions, for maximum flexibility in presentation.

+Users primarily participate by creating submissions which consist of answers to the survey's questions.
+Whether these answers are published or not is defined on a per-survey basis.
+Users may also, depending on how the survey is configured, be able to comment on and/or rate each other's contributions.

+These submissions, if you wish to display them, may be presented in one or more survey reports, which represent different views on the data collected; reports can contain widgets such as pie charts, maps, slideshows, graphs, and more, as well as filterable archives of the results and, if you wish, editorial annotations.
+If you don't configure any reports, the application will do its best to generate a reasonable report given the types of questions asked and the survey configuration.
+Reports, like survey forms, can also be embedded in other pages.

+Django-crowdsourcing is a reusable Django application, designed to be installed easily in any Django site.
+It is site-aware, and works well in multi-site installations.
+Its surveys are entirely configured within the admin interface that ships with Django.

-If your website runs on django and you want some slick surveys, crowdsourcing is a good way to go.
+While the primary focus of development is support for crowdsourcing projects, the survey tool is general purpose and can be used for a variety of applications.
+If your website runs on Django and you want some slick surveys, crowdsourcing is a good way to go.
 It's easy enough to handle simple polls with pie charts, yet it's powerful enough to handle complicated surveys with rich multimedia responses plotted on a map with custom icons.
+And it is under active development, so expect more features soon.

 Contents
 ========